8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 Tom Abbott, Social Selling: 10 Strategies To prospect, position and present on social media

-The best way to approach LinkedIn sales pitches is to personalise the connection message by letting them know who you are and why you want to connect.
+The best way to approach LinkedIn sales pitches is to personalize the connection message by letting them know who you are and why you want to connect.
 Showing a real-world association of having friends, schools or interests in common is a great way to get their attention and increase your chances of them wanting to connect with you.
 Therefore, to recap, when it comes to sending your prospect an initial LinkedIn connection, you must always follow these four rules for success:

 4 golden rules of linkedin connection requests